 Click here to view some powerful and thought provoking images by photographer, Nick Brandt.
 Leaves me wondering if we really have any control at all over the juggernaut of “progress” … and if it’s all worth it.

-I’m supporting an initiative to build a pediatric cancer department in Gaza.
+I’m supporting an initiative to build a paediatric cancer department in Gaza.
 For more info and to make a donation, click here.

 Reading the WikiLeaks Files not only offers an interesting insight into international relations, it also reveals the true functioning of the mainstream media.
 I am currently working on a poem, which is intended to be in three parts, initially inspired by an article by John Pilger and a meeting with my brother, step-brother and my father.
 Pilger is one of the few journalists I have time for and his article is one that reflects so much of my own feelings about the current global situation (including his rallying cry at the end about the arts), but I aim to merge this into a wider journey, which considers other possibilities beyond what many of us ‘lower downs’ are encouraged to see and accept.
 I am also developing new ideas for paintings inspired by some of the music I have been listening to.
 They are going to be minimal compositions (AKA ‘Reductions’), influenced in particular by some of the sparse, durational vibes from the likes of Echospace and artists on Cryo Chamber.

-New compositions finished earlier today.
+New paintings finished earlier today.
 Images and reflections on a new direction can be viewed here.

 Frosty morning on Dartmoor, on my way to a studio without heating, brrr!